Thyroid Surgery

 Anesthesia

-The procedure is done under general.
-For some patients patients, who can not tolerate or not allowed to have general anesthesia (for example during pregnancy), the procedure can be performed under local/regional anesthesia with general sedation.
-The later one helps surgeon to use voice monitoring and avoid injury to important nerves which go to your vocal cords
+The procedure is done under general anesthesia.
+For some patients who can not tolerate or are not allowed to have general anesthesia (for example, during pregnancy), the procedure can be performed under local/regional anesthesia with general sedation.
+The latter one helps surgeons to use voice monitoring and avoid injury to important nerves that go to your vocal cords

 Recurrent Laryngeal Nerve and External Branch of the Superior Laryngeal Nerve Monitoring during Thyroid Surgery

-Recurrent Laryngeal Nerve Monitoring and External Branch of the Superior Laryngeal Nerve Monitoring is useful to identify the recurrent laryngeal nerve or/and External Branch of the Superior Laryngeal Nerve during Thyroid Surgery under general anesthesia.
-Monitoring is performed all thyroid cases and some parathyroid cases if anatomic location of those nerves is complex and altered by previous neck surgery as result of significant scarring, or by cancer, or large thyroid goiter.
-Special endotracheal tube (ET) (breathing tube) with an electrode is used (picture below), surgeon stimulates nerve or, if nerve is difficult to find, the area where the nerve is supposed to be.
-The signal is received on ET tube and transformed to computer station in the back of operating room.
-Visual and audio signal will be analyzed by technician (picture below).
+Recurrent Laryngeal Nerve Monitoring and External Branch of the Superior Laryngeal Nerve Monitoring are useful to identify the recurrent laryngeal nerve and/or External Branch of the Superior Laryngeal Nerve during Thyroid Surgery under general anesthesia.
+Monitoring is performed for all thyroid cases and parathyroid cases.
+A special endotracheal tube (ET) (breathing tube) with an electrode is used (picture below).
+The surgeon stimulates the nerve or, if it is difficult to find, the area where it is supposed to be.
+The signal is received by the ET tube and transmitted to the computer station at the back of the operating room.
+The technician will analyze visual and audio signals (see picture below).
 Nerve monitoring helps to identify and localize the nerve, to prevent complications such as injury to the nerve, it is also helps to identify the nerve and determine its function during cancer surgery, when cancer is growing over the nerve.

-Endotracheal (ET) tube with the sensor for the nerve monitoring during thyroid surgery.
+Endotracheal (ET) tube with the sensor for the recurrent laryngeal nerve monitoring during thyroid surgery.

 Nerve monitoring during thyroid surgery, computer station.